sharadalt/sharadalt.github.io/_posts/2017-03-28-Understanding-a-Closure-in-JS.md

 console.log(addThree(1)); // prints the value 4
 console.log(addFour(1));  // prints the value 5

 {% endhighlight %}

 In the above code, In addThree, it preserves the value of 3.
 When it is executed it uses this preserved data.
 This is closure.
 Again, addFour is a closure.
 The value of inner is what we are passing in console.log, which is 1.

+<h3>Conclusion</h3>
+When I was preparing for the interview, I used all the material above and felt quite confident about my basic knowledge of Closure.
+Hope the same confidence you will have about Closure after reading this article.
+Good Luck!

 </p>
 <h3>References</h3>
 (1)Inputs from Jeff Lau, Mentor at Bloc <br>
 (2)Bloc Tutorial Material <br>
 (3)w3schools.com <br>
-(4)Master the JavaScript Interview from medium.com
+(4)Master the JavaScript Interview from medium.com <br>
 (5)techsith.com